 The Minisink Valley Central School District is committed to protecting the privacy and security of student data and classroom teacher and building principal data.
 In accordance with New York State Education Law § 2-d and its implementing regulations, the District hereby informs the school community of the following:

-1. A student’s personally identifiable (“PII”) information, as defined by Education Law § 2-d and the Family Educational Rights and Privacy Act (“FERPA”) cannot be sold or released for any commercial or marketing purpose.
+1. A student’s personally identifiable information (“PII”), as defined by Education Law § 2-d and the Family Educational Rights and Privacy Act (“FERPA”) cannot be sold or released for any commercial or marketing purpose.
 See 34 CFR § 99.3 for a complete definition of what constitutes PII under Education Law Section 2-d.

 2. Parents (including legal guardians or personal in parental relationships) have the right to inspect and review the complete contents of their child’s education record.
 Further, Eligible Students (students who have reached 18 years of age or older) have the right to review the complete contents of their education records stored or maintained by the educational agency.